MSoup/dave-blog/source/_posts/How-to-Enable-End-to-End-Encryption-Between-Cloudflare-and-Github-Pages.md

 ## Background

-One of the more common ways to host a static website for free nowadays is by utilizing [Github Pages](https://pages.github.com/).
+One of the more common ways to host a static website for free today is by utilizing [Github Pages](https://pages.github.com/).
 A caveat to using it is that you are handed a domain name that might look like `example.github.io/some-repo-name`.
 Not exactly the most pretty domain name.

-To get around this, you may consider buying a domain off of GoDaddy, Namecheap, Google Domains, Cloudflare, or another domain registrar.
+To get around this, consider buying a domain off of GoDaddy, Namecheap, Google Domains, Cloudflare, or another domain registrar.

-When using your own web servers, you'd achieve end to end encryption by setting up virtual hosts on your web server (in this case, github pages) and install an SSL certificate for cloudflare's domain within github pages, but as Github pages uses an automated system to install SSL certificates for you, there is never a need to manually install SSL certificates.
+On your own web servers, you'd normally achieve end to end encryption by setting up virtual hosts on your web server (in this case, github pages) and install an SSL certificate for cloudflare's domain within github pages, but as Github pages uses an automated system to install SSL certificates for you, there is never a need to manually install SSL certificates.
 GitHub Pages automatically provides HTTPS for custom domains.
 Convenient, right?

 ## Two Options to Handle End-to-End Encryption